Chaima-Dev/IOT-projets/AC_Fan_controller/ESP32_code/readme.md

 * we used ArduinoJson to handle our API call

-* Make an HTTP GET request to the OpenWeatherMap API to fetch weather data for a specified city and country
+* make an HTTP GET request to the OpenWeatherMap API to fetch weather data for a specified city and country

 ***Handle API server***

-**handle_rest_POST_request_for_AC()** : defines an endpoint to control the state of the AC.
+* **handle_rest_POST_request_for_AC()** : defines an endpoint to control the state of the AC.
 It listens for POST requests at the /AC URL.
 The state of the AC is toggled based on the state parameter provided in the URL-encoded body of the request.

-**The function handle_rest_GET_request_for_AC()** : defines an endpoint to retrieve the current state of the AC.
+* **The function handle_rest_GET_request_for_AC()** : defines an endpoint to retrieve the current state of the AC.
 It listens for GET requests at the /AC URL.

-**The function handle_rest_POST_request_for_Fan()** : defines an endpoint to control the state of the Fan.
+* **The function handle_rest_POST_request_for_Fan()** : defines an endpoint to control the state of the Fan.
 It listens for POST requests at the /Fan URL.
 The state of the Fan is toggled based on the state parameter provided in the URL-encoded body of the request.

-**The function handle_rest_GET_request_for_Fan()**: defines an endpoint to retrieve the current state of the Fan.
+* **The function handle_rest_GET_request_for_Fan()**: defines an endpoint to retrieve the current state of the Fan.
 It listens for GET requests at the /Fan URL.